 From a student: “I own and wear multiple pieces of Baltic amber daily.
 I wear two necklaces for an old compression injury to my neck that causes chronic pain and stiffness and three bracelets I wear around my left wrist for the pain and weakness caused by a severely broken radius that required surgery and the placement of a metal plate.
 I also have two anklets that I wear around my ankles to help with occasional Achilles tendon swelling.
 I have found them to be very effective for pain relief and weakness, and somewhat effective for stiffness.
 This effect is very pronounced when I forget to put them back on a few hours after they have been taken off.

-Tincture – we use a 1:5 ratio by volume.
-We fill a jar 1/5 full of raw Baltic amber chips, pharmaceutical grade, cover with 50/50 blend of 95% organic alcohol and spring water.
+Tincture – we use a 1:5 ratio and cover with 50/50 blend of 190 proof organic alcohol and spring water.
 Let macerate for at least 6 weeks.
 Although resins usually require a high alcohol content, succinic acid is water soluble, hence the 50/50 menstruum.
 Dosage: The traditional Polish recipe is 1 drop on the first day, 2 on the second, 3 on the third, all the way up to 10 drops on the tenth day, then reverse and take 9 drops, 8, 7 and so on until the 19th day when you take one last drop dose.
 This is considered one full course of treatment.
 Rest for ten days before starting another course.

 Some people, the weak, the very sick, those with multiple infections, may find it hard to go up beyond five to seven drops before feeling ill.
 Find the comfort level and stay there for three weeks.
 This may be as little as 1 or 2 drops daily.